richafnu/Viva/Viva/glint/setup/exit-survey-setup.md

 ### Recommended cadence and tips for Exit surveys

-- **Exit surveys for voluntary terminations:** as soon as possible.
+Send Exit surveys for voluntary terminations as soon as possible.

 **Exit survey tips**